temporalio/documentation/docs/concepts/activities.md

 **The default Start-To-Close Timeout is the same as the default <a class="tdlp" href="#schedule-to-close-timeout">Schedule-To-Close Timeout<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Schedule-To-Close Timeout?</span><br /><br /><span class="tdlppd">A Schedule-To-Close Timeout is the maximum amount of time allowed for the overall Activity Execution, from when the first Activity Task is scheduled to when the last Activity Task, in the chain of Activity Tasks that make up the Activity Execution, reaches a Closed status.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#schedule-to-close-timeout">Learn more</a></span></span></a>.**

 An Activity Execution must have either this timeout (Start-To-Close) or the <a class="tdlp" href="#schedule-to-close-timeout">Schedule-To-Close Timeout<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Schedule-To-Close Timeout?</span><br /><br /><span class="tdlppd">A Schedule-To-Close Timeout is the maximum amount of time allowed for the overall Activity Execution, from when the first Activity Task is scheduled to when the last Activity Task, in the chain of Activity Tasks that make up the Activity Execution, reaches a Closed status.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#schedule-to-close-timeout">Learn more</a></span></span></a> set.
-We recommend always setting this timeout; however, make sure that Start-To-Close Timeout is always set to be longer than the maximum possible time for the Activity Execution to take place.
+We recommend always setting this timeout; however, make sure that Start-To-Close Timeout is always set to be longer than the maximum possible time for the Activity Execution to complete.
 For long running Activity Executions, we recommend also using <a class="tdlp" href="#activity-heartbeat">Activity Heartbeats<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is an Activity Heartbeat?</span><br /><br /><span class="tdlppd">An Activity Heartbeat is a ping from the Worker that is executing the Activity to the Temporal Cluster.
 Each ping informs the Temporal Cluster that the Activity Execution is making progress and the Worker has not crashed.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#activity-heartbeat">Learn more</a></span></span></a> and <a class="tdlp" href="#heartbeat-timeout">Heartbeat Timeouts<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Heartbeat Timeout?</span><br /><br /><span class="tdlppd">A Heartbeat Timeout is the maximum time between Activity Heartbeats.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#heartbeat-timeout">Learn more</a></span></span></a>.

 :::caution

 We strongly recommend setting Start-To-Close Timeout.

-The Temporal Server does not detect failures when Worker lose communication with Server, such as crash.
-Therefore Temporal Server relies on this timeout to force Activity retries.
+The Temporal Server does not detect failures when a Worker loses communication with the Server or crashes.
+Therefore, the Temporal Server relies on this timeout to force Activity retries.

 :::